 When planning a trip to Portugal, please remember this incredible country is empathetically not Spain.
-Sure, they neighbor each other, but they’re completely separate countries and cultures, and need to be treated as such.
+Sure, they neighbor each other and you can easily include them in the same itinerary, but they’re still completely separate countries and cultures, and need to be treated as such.

 Now, while my assorted travel companions and I were well-aware that the Portuguese don’t necessarily speak Spanish, other tourists fell into this common trap and greeted locals with a boisterous “hola!”

 Portugal and Spain share the oldest border in western Europe.
 As I’ve already said, they are two very distinct countries, and the locals make no bones to remind you.
 Language isn’t the only difference either.
 Spain has a tapas culture.
 Portugal doesn’t.

 Spain is a larger country with diverse regions such as the Basque Country and Catalunya.
 Portugal has differences between the north and south, but as far as I know, there are no independence/separatist movements.

 In summary, remember Portugal =/= Spain.
 Seriously, guys, this faux pas is like confusing the USA and Canada.
 Be respectful of these differences.
 It’s one of the most important things to know before going to Portugal.

 Strikes Happen.
 Be Patient When Visiting Portugal.

 Another one of the important things to know before going to Portugal is that strikes happen.
 This reality might be shocking coming from the United States.